xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 ```
 ![](./images/4.png)

-Here is the entire function code that you can using the Linq Expression for gets the parameters' value
+Probably you have notice that we are getting the parameter from a member field, as the linq expression is comes from an anonymous function of an anonymous type.
+Here is the entire function code that you can using the Linq Expression for gets the parameters' value.

 ```vbnet
 <Extension>